hypercube1024/firefly/_docs/database-access.md

 ```

 # Bind data to java bean
+We use the annotation to bind database result set to a java bean.
+Such as, `com.firefly.db.annotation.Table`, `com.firefly.db.annotation.Column`, and `com.firefly.db.annotation.Id`.

+## Create mapping
 Creating User class and mapping it to table test.user.
+* `@Table` - set the database name and table name.
+* `@Column`- set the table column name.
+* `@Id` - set the primary key of the table.

 ```java
 @Table(value = "user", catalog = "test")
 public class User {